-The group operates two trade receivable securitisation programmes due to the cost effectiveness of such structures.
+The group operates two trade receivables securitisation programmes due to the cost effectiveness of such structures.

-Our Sappi Southern African securitisation programme is off-balance sheet and is described in detail in note 16.4.
+The Sappi Southern African securitisation programme is off-balance sheet and is described in detail in note 16.4.

-In fiscal 2011, the group replaced its existing on-balance sheet securitisation programmes with a single three year committed trade receivables purchase programme with UniCredit Bank AG with a programme limit of €360 million.
-Trade receivables sold in terms of this programme are disclosed as on-balance sheet together with a corresponding liability.
-At fiscal year end, trade receivables with a value of US\$491 million have been pledged as collateral for amounts received as funding under the programme of US\$368 million.
-The group is restricted from selling or repledging the trade receivables that have been pledged as collateral for this programme, refer to note 20.
+In fiscal 2011, the group replaced its existing on-balance sheet securitisation programmes with a single three-year committed trade receivables purchase programme with UniCredit Bank AG with a programme limit of €360 million.
+Trade receivables sold in terms of this programme are disclosed in the balance sheet together with a corresponding liability.

+At fiscal year-end, trade receivables with a value of US\$490 million (2011: US\$491 million) have been pledged as collateral for amounts received as funding under the programme of US\$377 million (2011: US\$368 million).
+The group is restricted from selling or repledging the trade receivables that have been pledged as collateral for this liability.
+For more detail on this programme, refer to note 20.